Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

    _How long_ the interview will take.

-                           If you don´t Waiting time before re-writing to somebody
+                  If you don´t recive an answer we encourege you to wait at leas xx before re-writing to the person.

 **Prepare yourself**